Frequently Asked Questions

 Your application file is currently complete, with all the necessary information submitted and has been reviewed in full.
 Make sure your most recent transcripts from the prior semester were sent to PharmCAS.
 Please ensure the Admissions Office has your most recent email address and phone number on file, if they change over the summer months.
 There’s no further information needed from the Admissions Committee that would strengthen one’s application at this point.

 Because conditionally accepted students can lose their seat or choose to decline their admission offer at any given time for any given reason, the “cutoff” could be as late as the first day of classes.
-In case it helps to know, we generally experience the most movement from the hold pool to conditional acceptance between April and June.
+We generally experience the most movement from the hold pool to conditional acceptance between April and June.
 However, in the past, applicants have moved from the hold pool into the conditional acceptance group as late as the end of July.
 Other years, the circumstances have been different.
 For example, several years ago, the College had to contact a hold pool applicant the first day of classes because another accepted student decided to not attend pharmacy school at that time.
 So again, the “cutoff” really must go up until the first day of classes.

 Admission openings are filled almost immediately, usually on the same day or within 24 hours.